vbmaarten/CodeStories/ResearchReport/product-definition.md

 Here are some definitions used throughout the document:
 * **AST**: Abstract syntax tree.
 A tree that represents the structure of source code written in a programming language.
 Nodes in this tree can be constants or variables (leaves) and operators or statements (inner nodes).
 * **File/Folder tree**.
 Basic file and folder structure.
 * **CAST**: Context abstract syntax tree.
-Combination of File/Folder & AST tree.
-A node in the CAST can be files, folders and nodes that are available in the AST.
+Combination of File/Folder tree & AST.
+A node in the CAST can be a file, a folder or a node that is available in the AST.
 * **Narrative**: A Sequence of Narative Primitives attached to a node in the CAST.
 * **Code Narrative**: A Narrative that is located in an AST node.
   * Has access to the scope of the AST node.